Fanatics Promotion

 Why Has Matthew Sluka Left UNLV?

-If that is the case, it won’t be the first time in this new era of college football that we’ve seen unfulfilled NIL deals cause a player to renege on their commitment to a program.
+The program and the Friends of UNLV collective are expected to make a formal statement on the situation later today.
+Still, it won’t be the first time in this new era of college football that we’ve seen unfulfilled NIL deals cause a player to renege on their commitment to a program.

 There are shades of the Jaden Rashada fiasco here.
 The highly rated high school commit was reportedly promised big money from Florida that never materialized, and he never landed at UF.